matentzn/upheno-strategy/upper_level.md

 ### Recommendation

-The cleaner model is the right long-term direction, but the `has part` property should be replaced.
+The cleaner model is the right long-term direction, but the `has part` property should be replaced (long-term at least).
 The priority order:

 1. **Keep OBA SubClassOf PATO** — this is a genuine logical entailment, not a hack.
 2. **Keep phenotypic effects separate from OBA** — do not force SubClassOf.